-    Becky Pearce: Hootsuite is a great solution because it’s easy to use, it posts to so many different platforms and even the paid versions are very reasonable.
-Buffer is also a great option though!
+Becky Pearce: Hootsuite is a great solution because it’s easy to use.
+It posts to so many different platforms.
+Even the paid versions are very reasonable.
+Buffer is also a great option, though!

 Jim David: I like PostPlanner for content ideas.
 Hootsuite is a good tool to schedule posts on multiple channels and for listening, I use both Mention.com and BuzzSumo.

 Jamie Boelens: I haven’t extensively explored the different management options, but I use Hootsuite often and like the ability to schedule ahead on platforms such as Twitter and LinkedIn.
 I tend to be old school in my use of social media, especially automation.
 For individual, one-time posts, I’d rather go onto each social platform and post something unique directly to it, as opposed to scheduling out in advance.
 This is an area that I’d like to do more research on because there are likely many great options that I haven’t looked at yet.

 AWS: How do you deal with negative comments?